-The header bar provides access to LOOT’s main features.
-Most of these features get disabled while the metadata editor is open, so if you’re trying to use an option that is faded out, first close the editor.
+The toolbar provides access to LOOT’s main features: selecting a game, sorting plugins and updating the masterlist.
+These features get disabled while the metadata editor is open, so if you’re trying to use an option that is faded out, first close the editor.

 By default, sorting first updates the masterlist.
 LOOT then calculates a load order for your plugins, using their internal data and any metadata they may have.
 If a cyclic interaction is detected (eg. A depends on B depends on A), then sorting will fail.

 Once LOOT has calculated a load order, it is compared with the current load order.
-If the current and calculated load orders are identical, LOOT will inform the user that no changes were made via a pop-up ‘toast’ notification.
-If the calculated load order contains changes, the plugin cards are sorted into that order and the masterlist update and sorting buttons are replaced with APPLY and CANCEL buttons, which apply and discard the calculated load order respectively.
+If the current and calculated load orders are identical, LOOT will inform you that no changes were made via a status bar notification.
+If the calculated load order contains changes, the plugin cards are sorted into that order and the masterlist update and sorting buttons are replaced with Apply Sorted Load Order and Discard Sorted Load Order buttons, which apply and discard the calculated load order respectively.
 Changing games is disabled until the calculated load order is applied or discarded.

 LOOT is able to sort plugins ghosted by Wrye Bash, and can extract Bash Tags and version numbers from plugin descriptions.
 Provided that they have the